datacommonsorg/docsite/custom_dc/advanced.md

 The version is `latest` or `stable`.

-To verify that the data is correctly created in your Cloud SQL database, use the procedure in [Inspect the Cloud SQL database](#inspect-sql) above.
+To verify that the data is correctly created in your Cloud SQL database, use the procedure in [Inspect the Cloud SQL database](deploy_cloud.md#inspect-sql).

 {:.no_toc}
 #### (Optional) Run the data management Docker container in schema update mode